Ayumi Lotus brand logo for natural skincare

 Why Camphor Is Still Used Today

-Despite the fact that camphor has been used for centuries, it remains a key ingredient in modern skin, hair and wellness products.
-It is found in acne creams, scalp care products, muscle warming ointments and chest rubs — because it simply works.
+Despite being used for centuries, camphor remains a key ingredient in modern skin, hair, and wellness products.
+It is found in acne creams, scalp care products, muscle-warming ointments, and chest rubs — because it simply works.
 The unique synergy between its cooling, antibacterial and circulation-boosting properties makes camphor oil one of the best natural ingredients for everyday care.

 Final Thoughts

-Camphor oil has, among other things, properties that soothe skin irritations, stimulate hair growth, facilitate breathing and relieve muscle pain.
-There are few natural ingredients that have so many benefits in one simple oil.
-When used properly, camphor helps maintain cleaner skin, a healthier scalp, and greater body comfort — which means it is a good natural care product to have on hand.
+Camphor oil has properties that soothe skin irritations, stimulate hair growth, facilitate breathing, and relieve muscle pain.
+There are a few natural ingredients that offer many benefits in a single simple oil.
+When used properly, camphor helps maintain cleaner skin, a healthier scalp, and greater body comfort, making it a good natural care product to have on hand.

 Scientific basis and quality control

-Relief of muscle and joint pain: The effectiveness of topical camphor in treating pain associated with osteoarthritis and joint inflammation has been demonstrated in clinical studies published in The Journal of Rheumatology.
+Relief of muscle and joint pain: Clinical studies published in The Journal of Rheumatology have demonstrated the effectiveness of topical camphor in treating pain associated with osteoarthritis and joint inflammation.
 Source: The Journal of Rheumatology — Camphor in the Treatment of Osteoarthritis

-FDA-approved relief of skin conditions: Based on the findings of several medical editors, camphor has indeed been approved by the FDA for topical use to relieve irritation, itching, pain and other conditions, but this was due to its anaesthetic effect.
+FDA-approved relief of skin conditions: Based on findings from several medical editors, camphor has been approved by the FDA for topical use to relieve irritation, itching, pain, and other conditions, but this was due to its anaesthetic effect.
 Source of quote: Health benefits of camphor oil Medical News Today

 Therapeutic action via receptors: Clinical evidence shows how camphor binds to sensory nerve endings, causing a temporary sensation of coolness and warmth and reducing the sensitivity of pain receptors in the skin and muscles.
 Source: WebMD — Camphor: Therapeutic Mechanism and Uses